mgechev/blog.mgechev.com/_posts/2015-03-02-immutability-in-angularjs-immutablejs.markdown

 ## Angular Immutable

-In order to deal with this issue, I created a simple directive, which allows binding to Immutable.js collections.
+In order to deal with this issue, I created a simple filter, which allows binding to Immutable.js collections.
 It's called `angular-immutable` and could be found in my [GitHub account](https://github.com/mgechev/angular-immutable) (also published as a bower module `angular-immutable`).

 Lets take a look at the code example, which uses `angular-immutable`: